 Establish a business FIRST

 I actually did this…but it’s really important to have a business entity that you work under right from the beginning.
 I never took personal checks or cash or anything like that, I started with a PayPal account and sent and received invoices through that (I still do).
 You can set up an LLC, or a sole proprietorship if you want, you have to decide which one is better for you, but DO IT.
+You might also want to check out a blog post about HostGator vs Bluehost at Inlinehostblogger, to find which hosting site is better for you if you are just starting out.

 Make a business plan